garyos/Functional/README.md

 You are presented with an imperative application.
 Your task is to rewrite the application using your functional programming skills!

 You can find the Java version of the exercise in the `java` directory and the Python in the `python` directory.
 Have fun!

+functional python 2nd edition examples with notes in subfolder